kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

   Commit: https://github.com/cyber-dojo/runner/commit/85d83c6ab8e0ce800baeef3dfa4fa9f6eee338a4
   Started: Sat, 20 Aug 2022 22:32:43 CEST • 13 days ago
 ```
-The minus sign in front of the name indicates a process that has stopped.
-A plus sign indicates a service that
+The minus sign in front of the name indicates `runner:85d83c6` has exited (as expected).
-has started.
+A plus sign would indicate a newly started service.

 <!--
-Here we do
-kosli env get aws-prod#104
-to see what other services it was running in
-and whether the whole env was compliant
+Do we want to mention the whole env being compliant?
 -->

 <!--